qwiglydee/otree-advanced-demos/sliders/README.md

 # Sliders

 Classic sliders task.

-The objective is to put all sliders on page into middle position.
+Objective is to move all sliders on page in central position.

-Player should drag slider handle or use keyboard.

-Each move is evaluated to gain score.

-Workflow:
+## Workflow

-- sliders are pregenerated during session initialization
+- Sliders are pregenerated for each player, with some initial positions and offsets
-- sliders are embedded into page when it's reloading
+- Sliders are displayed all at once on the page
+- Player can move sliders by mouse or keyboard (using tab key and arrows)
-- each move is sent to server for evaluation
+- Each move is evaluated (but not recorded)
-- score calculated for each move
-- feedback is reported for every slider after every move to indicate status
+- Each slider is evaluated after every move
+- Feedback is given by highlighting correct sliders in green and advancing progress
+- The page completes when all sliders are solved, or page timeout reached

+## Features

+- combining static html otree templates and dynamic otree-front content
+- input from native `range` field, with custom style
+- adjusting css of sliders